ligerbots/website_2016/wp-backend/wp-content/plugins/gmail-smtp/readme.txt

 none

 == Changelog ==

+= 1.1.0 =
+* Updated the PHPMailer library to version 5.2.21.
+This release contains a critical security update for CVE-2016-10045 that was fixed in PHPMailer 5.2.20.

+= 1.0.9 =
+* Updated the PHPMailer library to the latest version (5.2.19).
+This release also contains a critical security update for CVE-2016-10033 that was fixed in PHPMailer 5.2.18.

 = 1.0.8 =
 * Gmail SMTP now supports the "wp_mail_failed" hook which fires after a phpmailerException is caught.